Date: Friday, August 30, 2019

 3:00 – 3:15 Reflection Activity: Use an online polling system to jot down the points from each session that provided some insight on what is to come at university.

 3:15 – 4:00 Tours of Disability Services: Tour the campus and visit the PMC and its affiliated service offices for students with disabilities.
 These offices include:

 - PMC Learning Lab

 - New Sun Joy MacLaren Centre (JMC)

 Lunch and Refreshments:

-Light refreshments and a pizza lunch will be provided at noon.
-This is an opportunity to mingle with staff, fellow students and PMC student ambassadors.
-There will be prizes and giveaways during lunch as well as a mini fair of important student support services on campus.
+Light refreshments and lunch of wraps and veggies will be provided at noon.
+This is an opportunity to mingle with staff, fellow students, and PMC student ambassadors.
+There will be prizes and giveaways during lunch in addition to a mini fair of important student support services on campus.